 How the practice operates

-When you contact the practice you will speak to a Care Navigator who will treat your call with the same level of confidentiality as our clinicians.
+When you contact the practice, you will speak to a Care Navigator who will treat your call with the same level of confidentiality as our clinicians.
+We do urge you to use the E Consult Form for contacting the Surgery.
+The Doctors see this quicker and respond to you quicker.

-When no appointments are available, you will be directed to alternative sources of advice (such as NHS 111 or the NHS Choices website) or asked to phone back the next day.
+When no appointments are available, you will be directed to alternative sources of advice (such as NHS 111 or the NHS Choices website).

 Patients who believe they need a home visit are asked to request this before 10am.